ustaxcourt/ef-cms/docs/entities/Case.md

 ### orderForAmendedPetition

-Reminder for clerks to review the order for Amended Petition.
+Reminder for clerks to review the order for amended Petition.

 > `boolean` | optional

 ### orderForAmendedPetitionAndFilingFee

-Reminder for clerks to review the order for Amended Petition And Filing Fee.
+Reminder for clerks to review the order for amended Petition And filing fee.

 > `boolean` | optional

 ### orderForFilingFee

-Reminder for clerks to review the order for Filing Fee.
+Reminder for clerks to review the order for filing fee.

 > `boolean` | optional